ADO (SQL Connect) monitor

 ipMonitor includes a Universal Data Link file that launches the Windows Data Link Properties dialog box to test connections between the ipMonitor host computer and OLE DB data sources.

-The following example procedure shows how to verify that the SQL Server OLE DB provider is properly installed on the ipMonitor host machine and connectivity to the SQL Server can be established:
+The following example describes how to verify that the SQL Server OLE DB provider is properly installed on the ipMonitor host machine to establish a connection to the SQL server.